jordymeow/ai-engine/readme.txt

 * Update: Enhanced how everything is displayed in Statistics to spot potential issues more easily.
 * Update: Reviewed the Settings tab for more clarity.
 * Info: Moved the legacy chatbot tab on the very right end to encourage legacy users to switch to the new one.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.5.2 (2023/04/17) =
 * Fix: The Chatbot V2 wasn't getting initialized with some themes.